mmussmann/web-design-system/docs/index.md

 ---
 This is the milestone design system.
 It's built on bootstrap so classes will be a mixture of bootstrap classes and **msds-*** prefixed classes.

-The documentation section contains relevant information to working with and extending the design system.
+The documentation section contains relevant information to working with and extending the design system...